Tracking the invasive Orange Ping Pong Bats fungus

 - Bring methylated spirits with you to disinfect your shoes in between sites

 - Remember the spores are not just on the ground but can be airborne

 The LAMP test

 Recently MYCOmmunity have developed a LAMP test to detect its DNA in the environment.
-The test is a colour change reaction that turns yellow in the presence of Favolaschia calocera DNA.
+The test is a colour change reaction that turns yellow in the presence of Favolaschia claudopus (and other species in the Favolaschia calocera group that F. claudopus is part of) DNA.
 It is highly sensitive and can be performed in the field in less than half an hour.
 We are hoping that this test can be used to monitor and slow its spread.
 In particular we would like to see if it is being moved around by equipment such as council mulchers.
 We have already developed the test and found it to be specific to Favolaschia.
-We need help getting samples of native Favolaschia species to make sure that the test is specific to Favolaschia calocera.
+We need help getting samples of native Favolaschia species to make sure that the test is specific to Favolaschia claudopus.
 If you are able to assist with finding samples please contact us via the contact page on this website.

 There are several native Favolaschia found in Australasia.
-So far these are all pale coloured and nothing like the weedy bright orange Favolaschia calocera (Orange ping-pong bats).
+So far these are all pale coloured and nothing like the weedy bright orange Favolaschia claudopus (Orange ping-pong bats).

 Indigenous species of Favolaschia are uncommonly recorded in Australia.
 We probably share species with the rest of Austalasia and possibly some as yet unnamed ones including: Favolaschia austrocyatheae, F. cyatheae and F. pustulosa.
 These are fan (or laterally attached) species.
 Some range in size from very small, just a few millimetres across like F. austrocyatheae and F. cyatheae.
 To larger fans from a few millimetres to 1-3 cm across like F. pustulosa.